 Pro-tip: M-life hotels offer free self-parking for Pearl, Gold, Platinum and NOIR members.
 Caesar’s hotels offer free self-parking for Platinum, Diamond and Seven Stars members.

-On the way to Las Vegas, I used my Business Platinum Card from American Express to get the San Diego Airspace Lounge for free.
+On the way to Las Vegas, I used The Business Platinum Card® from American Express to get the San Diego Airspace Lounge for free.
 It also includes a $10 per person credit for food and drinks.

 The Airspace Lounge is in Terminal 2 and Frontier Airlines flies out of Terminal 1.
 It’s a short walk between terminals or you can take the free inter-terminal bus.

-Flying home from Vegas, my American Express Business Platinum card got us into the Centurion Lounge.
+Flying home from Vegas, The Business Platinum Card® from American Express got us into the Centurion Lounge.

 Pro-tip: The Centurion Lounge has a shower.

 Read how to get free access to airport lounges with your credit card.

 I stayed at two hotels during this three day trip to Las Vegas.

 The Palazzo Las Vegas